institutional/grin-transfer/README.md

 ./grin-docker collect --run-name test_run --library-directory YOUR_LIBRARY_DIRECTORY --storage local --storage-config base_path=docker-data/storage --limit 5

 # Then run a sample sync using that collection
-./grin-docker sync pipeline --run-name test_run
+./grin-docker sync pipeline --run-name test_run --queue converted

 # ...synced book archives and other metadata will be in docker-data/storage